Kaye Autrey, Mauldin High School, Mauldin SC

 Terry W. Filippo, Wren High School, Piedmont, SC

 Terry Filippo teaches AP English Language and AP English Literature at Wren High School in Piedmont, South Carolina.
 A National Board Certified teacher who was the recipient of the 2012 South Carolina English Teacher of Excellence Award, he has been an educator for over twenty-five years.
 In addition to his secondary work, he has taught literature, composition, and education classes at Clemson University for many years.
-He has served as an AP English Language and Literature Reader for twelve years and a College Board Consultant in both English subject areas for the past eight years.
-He also mentors other College Board AP English consultants.
+He has served as an AP English Language and Literature Reader for thirteen years, and as an endorsed College Board Consultant in both English subject areas for the past eight years.
+Terry facilitates AP English workshops and summer institutes around the country and is a College Board Mentor to other AP English consultants.
 A former president of the South Carolina Council of Teachers of English, he continues to serve on the SCCTE Board of Directors as Advanced Programs Liaison.

 Government and Politics, United States